🌟Pro features

 How to Use a Dedicated IP

-You can use the same dedicated IP for multiple accounts.
-In this case, the "usage" field will increase depending on the number of accounts linked to it.
+• You can use the same dedicated IP for multiple accounts.
+In this case, the Usage field will increase depending on how many accounts are linked to it.

 Limitations